Can you help an emotionally unstable client? Go through this amazing article to explore an astonishingly simple solution for troubled clients.

 By Mark Banschick, Psychiatrist

-As a lawyer representing a client going through divorce, it can be difficult to deal effectively with your client’s personality changes.
+As a lawyer representing a client going through a divorce, it can be difficult to deal effectively with your client’s personality changes.
 One day he or she may be angry, the next day sad, and the next seemingly apathetic.
 Now, you’re a lawyer, not a therapist, and it’s not your responsibility to become too deeply involved in your client’s psychological state.
 That job is for psychiatrists, psychologists or social workers.

 However, it is your responsibility to encourage some emotional stability so that your client can make educated legal decisions.
 In order to properly carry out this responsibility, it is important to educate yourself on the basic psychology of divorce.
 Forewarned is forearmed.